stevenngo3/cse15l-lab-reports/lab-report-week-5.md

 ```
 grep -r "Berlioz" written_2
 ```
+This command is the same as the previous example, as it will recursively grep through the `written_2` directory and all of its subdirectories to look for files that has "Berlioz".
+As shown in the output, the terminal will show the file and the line that contains the text "Berlioz".

 Output:
 ```
 written_2/travel_guides/berlitz2/Paris-WhereToGo.txt:The principal cemetery of Montmartre, where luminaries of the arts such as the composers Berlioz and Offenbach lie buried, may seem a world away, but it’s only a short walk west from the Moulin Rouge to the entrance (west past the Moulin Rouge, then right at avenue Rachel).